github/docs/content/get-started/onboarding/getting-started-with-your-github-account.md

 ## Part 3: Collaborating on {% data variables.product.product_name %}

 Any number of people can work together in repositories across {% data variables.product.product_name %}.
-You can configure settings, create project boards, and manage your notifications to encourage effective collaboration.
+You can configure settings, create projects, and manage your notifications to encourage effective collaboration.

 ### 1. Working with repositories